f-fromont/Quinzical/README.md

 5. The application will start up and generate the required file structure for the program to store information in and start up with the main menu view.

+What I have learnt from this Project

+What it is like to work with someone else in developing a project.
+How to develop a persistent state between instances of the program to track the users data when the program is shut and opened again.
+Using the JavaFX framework to develop a nice GUI and making decisions suitable for the end-user.
+Incorporating some common design patterns like the Singleton pattern, as well as the Model-View-Controller for designing gui applications. learnt more about using java processes and even the system builder for incorporating Linux processes.
+I also learnt more about using Git effectively.

 --ff-dev-45